 The Company makes loans to employees, primarily financial advisors, mainly for recruiting and retention purposes.
-The amount of loans to employees is included in other assets in the statement of financial condition in the amount of \$13,375.
-The Company has recorded a CECL allowance, included in other assets in the statement of financial condition, of \$3,977.
-See discussion of the Company's CECL policy in Note 2.
+The amount of loans to employees is included in other assets in the statement of financial condition in the amount of \$13,048.
+The Company has recorded an allowance, included in other assets in the statement of financial condition, of \$3,035.
+See discussion of the Company's CECL considerations in Note 2.

-The Company is named as the lessee for a lease, which is subleased to the Bank.
-Additionally, the Company subleases office space and utilizes space in a property owned by the Bank for its business recovery centers.
+The Company subleases office space and utilizes space in a property owned by the Bank for its business recovery centers.